 call set(key, [1, 2, 3])

-call map%map_entry(key, other, conflict)
+call map%map_entry(key, 4, conflict)

 print *, 'CONFLICT = ', conflict